 Here’s another example, from Wells and Mendip Hills.

 Bar chart showing different parties' chance of winning in a particular seat.
+It's a really close race between the Tories and Lib Dems.

 In a seat like this, voting tactically would mean voting for the Lib Dems because the Lib Dems’ positions are much stronger than the Conservatives’ on these issues.